sellingsolutions/sellingsolutions/README.md

 Natural Cycles is the world's first FDA cleared birth control app.
 It tracks your cycle with a thermometer and uses an algorithm to predict your ovulation and fertile window.

 ### My role in the Product Growth Team
-My main priority is to reduce the subscription renewal failure rates from 28% to 10% by optimizing the Braintree payment integration.
+My primary goal is to decrease the subscription renewal failure rates by up to 18% by optimizing the Braintree payment integration.
 Additionally, I am working on improving the signup experience to boost conversion.

 #### I previously worked at [Heads](https://heads.com/) as a Senior Software Engineer.
 Heads builds retail software, similar to Square Pay.
 My responsibilities include building and maintaining the react frontend, node backend and the Heads POS iOS app.